sunnymoon/presentation_linkare_day/readme.md

 We got a request for a new app a while ago, and it's supposed to go live today.

 The problem?
-We put it off longer than we should have — and we haven’t even started it yet. 😬
+We put it off longer than we should have, and we haven’t even started it yet....

 So now we need all the help we can get: smart tools, and maybe even a little AI magic, to pull this off in time.